 What Is an Adjustable Base?

-An adjustable base represents the most advanced option in mattress support technology.
-These are motorized bed bases that allow you to change the angle and position of your mattress using a remote control.
-While adjustable bases were originally designed for medical purposes, they have become increasingly popular among mainstream consumers seeking better sleep quality and additional bedroom comfort features.
+An adjustable base is a motorized bed base that allows you to change the angle and position of your mattress using a remote control.
+While adjustable bases were originally designed for medical purposes, they have become increasingly popular among mainstream consumers seeking better sleep quality and additional bedroom comfort features. (see our back pain guide)

 Modern adjustable bases come loaded with features beyond simple position adjustment.
-The Saatva Adjustable Base Plus, for example, includes zero-gravity positioning that distributes your body weight evenly across the mattress surface.
-It also features massage functionality with varying intensity levels, under-bed lighting for midnight trips to the bathroom, and USB charging ports built directly into the frame.
+The Saatva Adjustable Base Plus, for example, includes zero-gravity positioning that distributes your body weight evenly across the mattress surface, massage functionality with varying intensity levels, under-bed lighting, and USB charging ports built directly into the frame.

 The main drawback is cost.
 Adjustable bases typically range from $500 to over $2,000, depending on features and quality.
-They also require more maintenance than static bases, as the motorized components can occasionally need repair or replacement.
-The setup process is more involved, and the bases are heavier, making them harder to move.
+The motorized components can occasionally need repair or replacement, and the bases are heavier, making them harder to move.

 Pros of Adjustable Bases